cloudControl/documentation/Platform documentation.md

 ### Image Building

 On each push to one of your branches a deployment image is built automatically.
 This image than can be deployed with the deploy command to the deployment matching the branch name.
-The deployment image includes your apps code as well as your [dependencies](#managing-dependencies).
+Remember for Git the default deployment uses the master branch.
+The deployment image includes your apps code as well as your dependencies pulled in by the [buildpack](#buildpacks).

 You can use the cctrlapp push command or your version control systems own push command.
 Please remember that deployment and branch names have to match.
-So to push to your dev deployment the following to commands are interchangeable.
+So to push to your dev deployment the following commands are interchangeable.
 Also note, both require the existence of a branch called dev.

 ~~~
 # the cctrlapp push command automatically detects Git or Bazaar